-Observe that the use of a non-zero dummy value for the exogenous variable relates our invariant PLR to the so-called dummy-initial-observation (or single-unit-root) prior of Sims and Zha (1998).
-The latter, however, "mixes" a-priori trending and stationary linear combinations of the variables, and ends up having a small effect on the estimates when its tightness is selected based on the marginal likelihood, as we show in the online appendix .
-Similarly, notice that it would not be prudent to use this non-zero value of the VAR exogenous variable for the n dummy observations needed to implement the baseline version of the PLR, as they would convey conflicting views about the value of the constant term.11
+Observe that the use of a non-zero dummy value for the exogenous variable relates our invariant PLR to the so-called single-unit-root prior of Sims and Zha (1998), although the latter "mixes" a-priori trending and stationary linear combinations of the variables.
+Finally, notice that it would not be prudent to use this non-zero value of the VAR exogenous variable for the n dummy observations needed to implement the baseline version of the PLR, as they would convey conflicting views about the value of the constant term.

-Figures 6.1 and 6.2 present the MSFE results produced by the 3- and 7-variable VARs estimated using this invariant version of the PLR.
-Compared to the baseline (solid line), the forecasting performance is generally similar or worse when the prior is set up to be invariant with respect to all rotations orthogonal to the common real trend (dotted line).
+Figures 6.1, 6.2 and 6.3 present the MSFE results produced by the 3-, 5- and 7-variable VARs estimated using this invariant version of the PLR.
+Compared to the baseline (solid line), the forecasting performance generally worsens when the prior is set up to be invariant with respect to all rotations orthogonal to the common real trend (dotted line).
 However, this deterioration is entirely due to the treatment of the consumption-to-GDP ratio, which is predicted to be stationary by conventional macroeconomic models, but is clearly trending in the data after 1980 (see figure 5.2).
 Therefore, the results are negatively affected by the requirement that the prior is invariant to rotations spanned also by this variable.
-To confirm this view, the dashed lines in figures 6.1 and 6.2 present the MSFE when the consumption-to-GDP ratio is excluded from the invariant part of the prior, and treated as a trending variable instead.
-Observe that, in this case, the MSFEs improve over the baseline substantially and uniformly, across models, variables and horizons.
+To confirm this view, the dashed lines in figures 6.1, 6.2 and 6.3 present the MSFE when the consumption-to-GDP ratio is excluded from the invariant part of the prior, and treated as a trending variable instead.
+Observe that, in this case, the MSFEs improve over the baseline uniformly, across models, variables and horizons.